 - Monitor the performance of specific SQL queries

-Stop logging your errors to log files that you don’t even look at.
+Stop logging your errors to log files that you will not even bother looking at.
 Let Retrace collect all of your exceptions and send you an email when new errors are found.
-Exceptions are uniquely identified and alerts can be setup based on error rates per application.
-With Retrace you can even see all the logging statements that occurred in the same web request and potentially see the complete transaction trace that was recorded.
-Being able to go from an error to understanding exactly what was going on is a little magical.
+Exceptions are uniquely identified and alerts can be set up based on error rates per application.
+With Retrace, you can see all the logging statements that occurred in the same Web request and potentially see the complete transaction trace that was recorded.
+The ability to transition from finding an error to fully understand what was going on is quite fulfilling.

 It is important to monitor basic server metrics like CPU, memory, network, and disk performance.
-Developers can also monitor their applications and track things like garbage collection, request queuing, transaction volumes, page load times, and much more.
-Some of the types of application metrics you can monitor:
+Developers can also monitor their applications and track processes like garbage collection, request queuing, transaction volumes, page load times, and many more.

 - Windows Performance Counters